TomasTillmann/ElevatorSystemSimulation/README.md

-# Elevator systems - optimalization
+# Elevator systems - optimization
+## Abstract
 Imagine we want to construct a building and we want to design an elevator system for it.
 How can we do it, so the elevator system is the most efficient one for this specific building?
-We run simulations of different elevator systems, compare them and pick the best one.
+We run simulations of different elevator systems and different algorithms, compare them and pick the best one.
 This is what this program is about.

+## Problem
+Given a building $B$, we would like to construct an elevator system for this building $E_B$, such as $E_B$ is the most efficient one.
+We will measure efficiency by some quality function $q$.

 ## Definitions
 ### **Simulation**
-* It is a discrete simulation, where every step of the simulation elevators can either move up, down or stay (these are all the events).
+* It is a discrete simulation, where every step of the simulation elevators can either move up, down, stay or board people (these are all the events).
 It uses standard discrete simulation techniques and patterns.

 #### Attributes
 * Scheduler

 ### **Elevator**
+* Are controlled by Central Elevator Scheduler
 * Elevator in a building.
-There might be elevators with different parameters in the same building.
+There might be elevators with different parameters in the same building, hence each of a different type.
+* Elevator doesn't need to have all attributes set.
+Some elevators can't know how many people is on board and knows just the current weight.
+Some others might not even know the current weight.

 #### Attributes
 * speed
 * capacity
 * acceleration
 * average waiting time of elevator for passengers getting on/off
 * current number of people
+* current weight

 #### Actions
 * up()
 * down()
 * stay()
+* board()

 ### **Building**
 * Building where we want our efficient elevator system.